 But as said, this isn’t over yet.
 The risk of something happening is different now, perhaps even higher.
 Hence we need to keep vigilant, keep our guard, keep the discipline.
 We may have a round 2 and we need to be prepared for the worst.

 But one thing is for sure: we have the experience now, we are stronger now.

 And this is not (only) about Covid-19 or China no longer being its epicentre.
 This is about China having sent medical supplies and a team of specialists to Italy.

 This is also about the Mayor of the city of Oporto, in Portugal, having secured ventilators from Shenzhen.
 And announcing it in high-profile as some kind of victory and assurance, highlighting the fact that Shenzhen is currently the most advanced SmartCity in the world.

-These proceedings may come as a surprise for some people — or most people in Europe — that were never exposed to China’s profound transformation ever since economic reforms took off, and had no idea whatsoever of the magnitude of changes that took place.
+These proceedings may come as a surprise for some people that were never exposed to China’s profound transformation ever since economic reforms took off, and had no idea whatsoever of the magnitude of changes that took place.

-And how these changes had equipped China to become a major player in the global stage.
+And how these changes had equipped China to position itself as a major player in the global stage.

 Some people don’t see it due to ignorance or simply because they were programmed over the years to see China in a certain way, lacking objectivity.